 Florida Supreme Court Ruling on Medical Malpractice Caps

-The final factor that complicates the answer to the question “Is there a cap on medical malpractice in Florida?” is the 2017 Florida Supreme Court decision in North Broward Hospital District v.
+A factor that can complicate the answer to the question “Is there a cap on medical malpractice in Florida?” is the 2017 Florida Supreme Court decision in North Broward Hospital District v.
 Kalitan.
 In this case, the Florida Supreme Court ruled that caps on medical malpractice damages written in the statutes were unconstitutional.
 The decision was reached on account of the perception that these limitations were arbitrarily interpreted and enforced.

 As a result of this decision, while the statutes delineate the aforementioned caps on paper, they are not usually enforced in practice.
 As this is a rather complex legal situation, speaking with top rated injury lawyers in Boca Raton, FL would be advisable if you have questions about your specific medical malpractice case.